cosmoskitten/beam/website/src/roadmap/portability.md

 To run a basic Python wordcount (in batch mode) with embedded Flink:

-1. Run once to build the SDK harness container (optionally replace py35 with the Python version of your choice): `./gradlew :sdks:python:container:py35:docker`
-2. Start the Flink portable JobService endpoint: `./gradlew :runners:flink:1.5:job-server:runShadow`
+1. Start the Flink portable JobService endpoint: `./gradlew :runners:flink:1.5:job-server:runShadow`
-3. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`
+2. In a new terminal, submit the wordcount pipeline to above endpoint: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -PenvironmentType=LOOPBACK`

-To run the pipeline in streaming mode: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -Pstreaming`
+To run the pipeline in streaming mode: `./gradlew portableWordCount -PjobEndpoint=localhost:8099 -Pstreaming -PenvironmentType=LOOPBACK`

 Please see the [Flink Runner page]({{ site.baseurl }}/documentation/runners/flink/) for more information on how to run portable pipelines on top of Flink.